Bernedoodle health

 The Bernedoodles may also suffer from Hypoadrenocorticism which is usually called Addison’s disease.
 In Addison’s disease, the dog’s adrenal system fails to produce enough hormones to function and its results are very irritating.
 The dog loses its balance of electrolytes and metabolism which leads to lethargy, weight loss, diarrhea, and vomiting.

 The vet runs a urinalysis, performs blood work, and does biochemistry.
-Usually, Addison’s disease is diagnosed when it is reached an acute stage, which is called Addisonian Crisis.
+Usually, Addison’s disease is diagnosed when it reaches an acute stage, which is called the Addisonian Crisis.

 To treat Hypoadrenocorticism, the vet will try to resolve the crisis first.
 Secondly, this disease has no cure, instead, the dog will have to take the medications for the rest of his life.